robvet/dapr-workshop/Assignment03/step-by-step.md

 ## Assignment goals

-To complete this assignment, you must reach the following goals:
+To complete this assignment, you must achieve the following goals:

 1. The TrafficControlService will send `SpeedingViolation` messages using the Dapr pub/sub building block.

 1. The FineCollectionService will receive `SpeedingViolation` messages using the Dapr pub/sub building block.

 1. RabbitMQ will be used as pub/sub message broker that runs as part of the solution in a Docker container.

+1. Optionally, the pub/sub message broker will switch to Azure Service Bus with no code changes.

 > Don't worry if you have no experience with RabbitMQ.
 You will run it as a container in the background and don't need to interact with it directly in any way.
 The instructions will explain exactly how to do that.